schuchert/wikispaces/pages/Environment_Configuration_for_AspectJ.md

 Download AspectJ [here](http://www.eclipse.org/aspectj/downloads.php).

 ## Eclipse Configuration for AspectJ
 The following additional configuration sets will set your Eclipse configuration up the way I've set it up for all of these examples.
-You can click on individual links or just follow the [[Eclipse VM Configuration for AspectJ|Next-->]] link below:
+You can click on individual links or just follow the [Next-->]({{ site.pagesurl}}/Eclipse VM Configuration for AspectJ) link below:
 * [[Eclipse VM Configuration for AspectJ]]
 * [[Eclipse Classpath Variable for AspectJ]]
 * [[Eclipse Java Language Preferences for AspectJ]]